kevinlch421/Bowtie-YouTube-Channel-Performance-Report/README.md

 #### The Bowtie team made the right decision for long-duration video
 - The correlation test indicated that Bowties is suitable for making long-duration videos.
-- Throughout the years, Bowtie has try make long and short videos.
+- Throughout the years, Bowtie has tried to make long and short videos; here is how they look alike:
 <p align="center">
    <img width="850" height="250" alt="long and short example" src="https://github.com/user-attachments/assets/914576ed-47f6-468c-8ccd-5eccc923a29b" />
 </p>